What are the admission requirements for Kunst og Teknologi | Art and Technology?

 No, you do not need to have a background within - or knowledge about electronics or technology.
-The technology courses at ArT will start from basics and build on top of that.
+The technology courses will start from basics and build on top of that.
 All the knowledge and skills you need in order to execute the semester projects will be acquired during the semester courses.

 Will I have to pay the tuition fee?

 Studens from EU/EEA countries won't have to pay tuition fee.
 Please note that students from outside the EU/EEA will have to pay tuition.
 Students from partner universities outside the EU/EEA will not be charged tuition.

 Is it possible to study on half time?

 No, Oplevelsesteknologi | Art and Technology is a full time study.
 The exams are based on project work which is executed in groups during the full semester.

 The study is a tree year international bachelor where all exams and lectures are in English.
 The bachelor consists of 6 semesters, with a main project on each semester.
 Furthermore, each semester have smaller workshops, projects and assignments.
 The courses give a basic knowledge in art history, programming, art theories and methods usable for the semester projects and assignments.
 Project work is executed in groups consisting of 2-6 people.